-On a recent trip to Kuala Lumpur, I had the chance to stay in the newly opened Four Seasons hotel.
-Kuala Lumpur, long known amongst frequent travelers as a city with cheap upper-upscale hotels and cheap flights, is going through a hotel renaissance of sorts.
-There are a bunch of luxury hotels that have opened, and there are more in the works, with the Four Seasons Kuala Lumpur being amongst the latest additions.
+On a recent trip to Kuala Lumpur, I had the chance to stay in the excellent Four Seasons hotel.
+Kuala Lumpur, long known amongst frequent travelers as a city with cheap upscale hotels and cheap flights, is undergoing a hotel renaissance.
+A bunch of luxury hotels have opened, and there are more in the works, with the Four Seasons Kuala Lumpur being amongst the best luxury hotels.

-Housed in the towering Four Seasons Place building next to the iconic Petronas Twin Towers and the KLCC Park, the hotel offers 209 guest rooms and suites, as well as 27 serviced apartments.
-The Four Seasons Place building also houses a 6 storey luxury retail mall and 242 private residences.
+Housed in the towering Four Seasons Place building next to the iconic Petronas Twin Towers and the KLCC Park, the hotel offers 209 guest rooms, suites, and 27 serviced apartments.
+This makes it fairly boutique for a city hotel and you feel this boutique love from the moment you step through the doors.
+The Four Seasons Place building also houses a 6-storey luxury retail mall and 242 private residences.
 Location-wise, this is as prime as you can get in Kuala Lumpur!

-If you want to book any luxury Four Seasons (or other) hotel use our luxury travel concierge.
+If you want to book any Four Seasons or other luxury hotel, use our luxury travel concierge.
 Our agents offer exclusive free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, InterContinental, and more for the same price as the hotel’s own websites.

-I was dropped off at the hotel entrance, which was conveniently located away from the main road and faced the park.
-The ground floor entrance sets the tone right, with luxurious marble and sculptures greeting guests before they get whisked away by the helpful staff to the sky lobby to check-in.
+I was dropped off at the hotel entrance, conveniently located away from the main road and facing the park.
+The ground floor entrance sets the tone perfectly, with luxurious marble and sculptures greeting guests before they get whisked away by the helpful staff to the sky lobby to check in.

 The guest rooms at Four Seasons Kuala Lumpur are large even by Kuala Lumpur standards, measuring up to 689 square feet.
 Upon entry, there was a small walk-in closet adjacent to the door.
 The closet led into the gorgeous bathroom, which housed separate cubicles for the rain shower and a futuristic toilet with a detachable touchpad control panel.
 The centerpiece of the bathroom was the beautiful bathtub.
 Complementing the bathroom were the superb high-end toiletries from Roja Parfums, the company founded by renowned perfume specialist Roja Dove.

-After walking past the bathroom, the room opened up, with the large and comfortable bed in the middle of the room facing a large smart Samsung TV.
+After walking past the bathroom, the room opened up, with the large and comfortable bed facing a large smart Samsung TV.
 Filling out the edges of the room was a sofa lounge area and a work desk area.
 The views from the rooms are either of the KLCC park or the surrounding city skylines.
-There was also a closet that opens up to reveal the Nespresso coffee machine, the cups and glasses, and a mini-fridge.
+A closet also opens up to reveal the Nespresso coffee machine, the cups and glasses, and a mini-fridge.

 During my stay, I also had access to the Executive Lounge on the 7th floor which I also reviewed.
 The huge lounge took up the whole floor and featured various seating arrangements, from dining tables to living room style lounges.
 There was also an outdoor patio that overlooked the city skyline.
 The lounge served three meals a day; breakfast, afternoon tea, and evening cocktails, and featured a generous and aesthetically beautiful spread with everything from hot food to pastries.

-There was also a chef manning a live cooking counter to freshly prepare a few hot dishes.
+There was also a chef manning a live cooking counter to prepare a few hot dishes freshly.
 I was also very impressed by the Pol Rogers champagne served in the lounge!